Forensic interviews help everyone understand what a child experienced

 In some cases, a judge, at their discretion, may play the recorded interview during a jury trial if the case proceeds to prosecution.
 By law, evidence identifying minors is not public information.

-Defendants have a Sixth Amendment constitutional right to face their accusers in court, so a child may have to repeat their testimony at trial.
+However, defendants and the defense counsel have a Sixth Amendment constitutional right to face their accusers in court and see evidence against them, including the forensic interview.
+At the judge’s discretion, a child may have to repeat their testimony at a deposition or trial.
 Indiana law does allow a judge to permit a forensic interview in place of testimony under some circumstances.
 The prosecutor assigned to the case or their Victim Assistance Coordinator will be able to explain this option in more detail.